A brief history of Barnstorming

 The first wing walker to perform daring stunts was-26-year old Ormer Locklear.
 Legend has it that he first climbed out onto the lower wings during his pilot training in the Army Air Service during World War I. Fearless, Ormer just climbed out of the cockpit onto the wings in flight whenever there was a mechanical issue and fixed the problem.

 Come home to a soft landing…

-Modernising the traditional Barnstorming concept, this is a dream come true for owners, Liam and Annatjie Mostert.
+Modernizing the traditional Barnstorming concept, this is a dream come true for owners, Liam and Annatjie Mostert.

-On the outskirts of Malalane in Mpumalanga, nestled between the sugar-fields of Nkomazi, the N4-toll road towards Nelspruit, Mozambique and Swaziland and a mere 2 km away from the Kruger National Park’s Malalane Gate, lies this aviation inspired Guest House that is guaranteed to impress.
+On the outskirts of Malalane in Mpumalanga, nestled between the sugar-fields of Nkomazi, the N4-toll road towards Nelspruit, Mozambique and Swaziland and a mere 2 km away from the Kruger National Park’s Malalane Gate, lies this aviation-inspired Guest House that is guaranteed to impress.

 At Barnstormers Rest we pride ourselves on our professionalism and we are passionate about people.
 Our in-depth knowledge and understanding of the hospitality industry, ensures that we rise above the rest.
 Our friendly and skilled staff are also available to attend to any special requirements.